 To be fair, it’s not all the media’s fault.

-Jonathan Bernstein has argued at Bloomberg View that right-wing politicians for decades told their followers there were easy solutions to complicated problems and that the normal frustrations of politics were the product of villains, collaborators and fellow travelers.
+Jonathan Bernstein has argued at Bloomberg View that right-wing politicians for decades told their supporters there were easy solutions to complicated problems and that the normal frustrations of politics were the product of villains, collaborators and fellow travelers.

 Some now recognize the damage that has been done.